devleague/human-analyzer/README.md

 #### Summarize your findings to present to stakeholders in the company.
 Explain any trends and recommendations for improvement.
   - Your summary may be submitted  in a google doc, pdf, or word doc.
-  - Summary must be at least 2 paragraphs and may include any kind of images, snapshots, links, or charts to help stakeholders interpret your findings.
+  - Must include a summary of the data, what business issues are there (if any), your approach and process, and how you came to your findings.
+Summaries may also include any images, snapshots, links, or charts to help stakeholders interpret your findings.

 #### Suggested tools to use for this challenge:
   - Google Sheets